Examples

 Organization: ServiceNow

-Core operational work — programs, projects, resourcing, and governance — was spread across multiple systems and informal workflows.
-Reporting lagged reality, and leadership struggled to reason clearly about capacity and outcomes.
+Core operational work — programs, resourcing, and governance — was spread across multiple systems and informal workflows.

-I designed and built Airtable-based systems that reflected how work actually flowed, creating shared visibility without forcing premature standardization.
-The effort clarified ownership, aligned data with decisions, and translated fragmented information into coherent inputs for downstream Power BI reporting.
+I designed Airtable-based systems that reflected how work actually flowed, creating shared visibility without forcing premature standardization.
+The result was clearer ownership and data that could support real planning and reporting decisions.

 Operational tooling for seasonal programs